Safety Tips for Home Sellers

 For more information about mortgage closing scams, please visit: NAR.REALTOR/WIRE-FRAUD

 This is for informational purposes only and should not be considered legal advice.

 If you are unsure of an email that relates to a transaction with a Warren Real Estate agent, please contact us to verify.
 Warren Real Estate will not ask you for password information.
 Your home is big investment.
 Protect your money when buying a home.

 Inventory Is at an All Time Low

 2021 is starting off with a BANG! in real estate.
-Article-after-article and trend-after-trend we are seeing that 2021 is going to be a great year in real estate, but with that comes some challenges…
+Article-after-article, we are seeing that 2021 is going to be a great year in real estate.
+It does come with some challenges though.

 “…mortgage rates that are hovering at historic lows and forecasted by experts to remain favorable throughout the year.
 One challenge to the housing industry, however, is the lack of homes available for sale today.
 Last week, the National Association of Realtors (NAR) released their Existing Home Sales Report, which shows that the inventory of homes for sale is currently at an all-time low.”